Spimy/yor/packages/cli/README.md

 This is the interactive way.
 If you do not provide any options, you will be immediately greeted interactively.
 Simply running `yor` is enough.

 ![Interactive CLI Preview](https://raw.githubusercontent.com/Spimy/yor/main/packages/cli/assets/interactive-cli.png)

+### Changelog

+#### v1.0.5

+- Fixes an issue whereby absolute path was being used on UNIX based OS
+- Fixes an issue whereby generating event component was not working